prave17/the-design-cove/README.md

 ✨ Responsive design for optimal viewing on different devices.<br/>
 🔗 Navigation bar with links to different pages.<br/>
 🎯 Banner section with a call-to-action to get a quote or explore design ideas.<br/>
-🏆 Section highlighting the reasons to choose Interia.<br/>
+🏆 Section highlighting the reasons to choose The Design Cove.<br/>
 🛋️ Section showcasing different rooms and their design options.<br/>
 🚧 Section emphasizing safety measures taken during the design and installation process.<br/>
 🏅 Section displaying the achievements of the company.<br/>